 Treaty signatory Poland submitted its eighth voluntary transparency report for calendar year 2009.
-In previous years, Azerbaijan, Mongolia, Morocco, and Sri Lanka submitted voluntary reports.
-Other countries have stated their intention to submit voluntary reports, including Armenia, China, and, in May 2009, Lao PDR.
+Morocco submitted its fourth transparency report for calendar year 2009.
+In previous years, Azerbaijan, Mongolia, Morocco, and Sri Lanka submitted voluntary reports.2 Other countries have stated their intention to submit voluntary reports, including Armenia, China, and, in May 2009, Lao PDR.